ajkhabbazi/ajkhabbazi.github.io/_news/announcement_00.md

 related_posts: false
 ---

-I graduated with a Bachelor of Science in Mechanical Engineering with Highest Distinction (GPA 4.0/4.0)!
+I graduated with a BS in Mechanical Engineering with Highest Distinction from the University of Tabriz, ranking first in a class of 155+